 The weight and material of the chips are another determining factor in this regard.
 But in the end, it’s the weight of the mud that can be increased to increase the buoyancy of the drilling mud to the required amount.

 The bottom line is that accurate calculations are needed in this area, but what was presented in this paper referred to the characteristics of drilling mud weight in simple words.
-The complexity of these calculations is that the weight of the drilling mud must be determined to the best possible point; and its overall increase or decrease may cause other problems for well performance.
+The complexity of these calculations is that the weight of the drilling fluid must be determined to the best possible point; and its overall increase or decrease may cause other problems for well performance.